John McGuinness (motorcyclist): Personal life

 McGuinness and wife Becky have two children.
+They have been together since John was 16.
 Living in Morecambe, he was given the Freedom of the Town in 2007.
 His first book, an autobiography entitled Built for Speed, was released in May 2017.

 In July 2017 McGuinness was awarded an Honorary Fellowship from Myerscough College in Preston for his achievements in motorcycling.
 He attended the ceremony despite still recuperating from his extensive injuries as a result of his major crash two months previously.

 McGuinness was appointed Member of the Order of the British Empire (MBE) in the 2021 New Year Honours for services to motorcycle racing.